Mary Hardy (diarist): Family business

 After nine years at Coltishall the family moved in 1781 to Letheringsett, near the north Norfolk coast.
 There they had the advantage of access to the small ports of Blakeney, Cley and Wells-next-the-Sea and were only a mile away from the town of Holt with its sample market in grain.
 By this time, William Hardy was no longer a tenant but owned his farm, maltings and brewery.

 The Hardys ran what is known today as a vertically integrated business, seeing their product through from start to finish.
-The small, versatile brewery workforce worked very long hours to perform all the stages of production to create the pint of beer served at the public house.
-The men ploughed the land, sowed the seed, harvested it, malted the grain, brewed the beer and delivered the barrels to the outlets.
+The brewery’s small workforce performed every stage of the production for the beer to be sold at public houses.
+The workers handled the entire process, including farming the land, harvesting and malting the grain, brewing the beer, and delivering the barrels to outlets.
 They also made the hay to feed the horses.
 The brews included strong ale and mild; also nog, a local strong beer, and, from 1787, porter—a classic English beer style but, being capital intensive, an unusual choice then for a village brewery.

 Mary Hardy reveals the hazards faced by the men.
 Through covering such subjects as distribution, by road, river and sea, she brings us close to the lives of working people; innkeepers and labourers feature daily at times.
 The men suffered broken arms and legs under the wheels of the beer cart and wagon in icy weather.
 In 1804 the diarist's son William Hardy Jr. (1770–1842) lost his small trading ship, a sloop named Nelly, in a storm off Blakeney; the captain and crew all drowned.

 Water played a significant part in the business, providing liquor for the brews and serving as a highway for trade by sea and waterway; from 1784 water also powered the family's brewery.
 William Hardy expanded into producing wheat at Letheringsett Brewery Watermill within his maltings and brewery, powered by the River Glaven running past their home at Letheringsett Hall.